NairyHipples/contactapp/README.md

 Unpack this project in which ever folder you want.
 Open up three command prompts.

-1st prompt: Go in your mongodb folder on your pc via the prompt and when you are in the bin folder type and enter "mongod" to start the database.
+1st prompt: Go in your mongodb folder on your computer via the prompt and when you are in the bin folder type and enter "mongod" to start the database.

 2nd prompt: Same as the first prompt only now type and enter "mongo", and then "use contactlist" to use the database used for this project.